purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 PCA means Principal Component Analysis, and is mainly used for dimension reduction.
 It is a statistical technique used to reduce the dimensionality of large datasets while retaining as much information as possible.
 In other words, it identifies patterns and correlations among variables and summarizes them into a smaller set of uncorrelated variables called principal components.
 PCA is commonly used in data preprocessing and exploratory data analysis to simplify data visualization, identify outliers, and reduce noise in the data.
 It is also used in machine learning and pattern recognition applications to improve model performance by reducing the number of features used in the analysis.

+## 🌟 Question 27

+**What are the differences between stochastic gradient descent (SGD) and gradient descent (GD)?**

+Both of these gradients are algorithms used to ascertain the parameters that will minimize a loss function.
+However, in the case of GB, all training samples are evaluated for each set of parameters.
+On the contrary, for SGB, one training sample is always evaluated for a set of parameters.

 ## 🌟 Question 25

 **What is stemming?**